Yes, our coffee is proudly roasted and packaged in Canada. These operations take place at our Montreal headquarters located in the province of Quebec.

-Coffee contains between 75 and 150 mg of caffeine per 250 ml (8 oz) cup, depending on the roasting strength and other factors.
-It is difficult to measure the nutritional content of coffee, because it varies according to many things.
+Each K-Cup® pod contains between 75 and 150 mg of caffeine per 250 ml (8 oz) cup.
+However, this depends on the roasting strength along with other factors.
 Generally, the darker the coffee is roasted, the less caffeine it contains.

-Keurig’s roasting partners use different processes to decaffeinate their coffee.
-The most widely used processes include the SWISS WATER ® Process which is a 100% chemical free coffee decaffeination.
+Our roasting partners use different methods to decaffeinate the coffee content in each K-Cup® pod.
+The most widely used practice is the SWISS WATER ® Process, which is a 100% chemical free.
 Most other processes use chemical solvents, like methylene chloride, to decaffeinate coffee beans.
-Conversely, the SWISS WATER® Process uses only water when removing caffeine, producing water processed decaf coffee.
+Conversely, the SWISS WATER® Process uses only water when removing caffeine.

 The majority of decaf coffee, about 80%, is decaffeinated with a chemical decaffeination method using chemicals like methylene chloride or ethyl acetate.
 There are two types of chemical caffeine removal processes: direct and indirect.

-Coffee and tea K-Cup® packs do not contain fat or sugar.
+No. All coffee and tea K-Cup® pods do not contain any fat or sugar.
 Natural and artificial flavourings added to coffee do not add any significant nutritional value.
 A cup of regular black coffee will contain approximately two to four calories (less than one gram carbohydrates) and zero fats.
-Flavoured coffees will add 0.8 calories, 0.3 grams carbohydrates, and 0 fats.
+Flavoured coffees will add 0.8 calories, 0.3 grams carbohydrates, and 0 fat.

 Below are the specific organizations pertaining to our K-Cup® brands.
 The abbreviations below found in "quotations" are the symbols we use to represent a Kosher product.
-These symbols can be found on the portion pack detail page, K-Cup box, and lid of the K-Cup® pack.
+These symbols can be found on the packaging of the box.

-- "U" Orthodox Union pertains to: Donut House Collection packs, Green Mountain Coffee® K-Cup®packs, Newman's Own® Organics K-Cup® packs, select Tully’s® K-Cup® packs, and Twinings® of London K-Cup® packs
+"U" Orthodox Union pertains to: Donut House Collection K-Cup® pods, Green Mountain Coffee® K-Cup® pods, Newman's Own® Organics K-Cup® pods, select Tully’s® K-Cup® pods, and Twinings® of London K-Cup® pods.

-- "KSA" Kosher Supervision of America pertains to: Emeril’s® K-Cup® packs and Timothy’s Coffee® K-Cup®packs
+"KSA" Kosher Supervision of America pertains to: Emeril’s® K-Cup® pods and Timothy’s® K-Cup® pods.

-- "MK" Jewish Community Council of Montreal pertains to: Bigelow K-Cup® packs and K-Cup® Van Houtte® K-Cup® packs
+"MK" Jewish Community Council of Montreal pertains to: Bigelow K-Cup® pods and Van Houtte® K-Cup® pods.

 Fair Trade is an innovative, market-based approach to sustainability that restores balance to the power dynamic in the coffee supply chain.
 Fair Trade Certified™ means co-ops and their farmers get a fair price for their beans.
 Every pound sold has a minimum price they can count on and the prices exceed the co-op’s cost of production, increasing resources for health care and education, and helping farmers feed their families.
 To qualify for Fair Trade certification, farmers must belong to a democratically organized co-op.
 Because they get a fair price, these small family farmers can grow coffee with respect for the community and land, avoiding cost-cutting practices that sacrifice quality and health.